avwuff/SVG-to-GCode/readme.md

-This program can read certain SVG files and can produce GCode output.
+This program can read Inkscape and Illustrator SVG files and can produce GCode output.

 More to come.